 1. Vinegar And Baking Soda

 The two most popular online recipes requiring you to mix these two ingredients are for a multipurpose spray cleaner and an effective drain cleaner.
-Both of these recipes are not your best options, and here’s why…
+Unfortunately, both of these recipes are not your best options, and here’s why…

 Look out, here comes the science stuff!